-We are now offering Financial Management classes to help any municipal employee grasp different concepts of the Financial Management process.
+We offer Financial Management classes to help any municipal employee grasp different concepts of the Financial Management process.
 Although we will be using our software to teach these concepts, these classes are not designed to replace our official application training, as they will cover more general topics regarding the basics of Fund Accounting.
 If you wish for more direct application-related training, please give us a call at 517-641-8900 to set up a date for one of our trainers to come to your site.

 Fund Accounting I